edoardottt/amazon_tracker/README.md

 --------------------------
 DESCRIPTION :mega:
 --------------------------
-It was develop with bs4,requests,time and smtplib libraries.
+It was develop with bs4, requests, time and smtplib libraries.
 Opening it, you can see some variables:
   - headers = It's your browser setting.
 You have to insert YOUR browser header.
 You can find it typing 'my user agent' on internet.
   - URLS = It's a list that contains the urls of your tracked items.
   - dream_price = It's a list that contains the dream prices of i-th element in URLS.ù